Boom Fantasy promo code CBSSPORTS: Get up to $100 back for 'Thursday Night Football,' more

 (picks via SportsLine's computer model unless otherwise noted)

-Hockenson has had at least 38 receiving yards in four straight games as he's had a comfort level with Carson Wentz at quarterback.
-The model projects that he'll have 47 yards against the Chargers.
-Combine picks for a parlay on Boom Fantasy for a potential payout of around 3.9x.
+Achane is pacing for career-high rushing yardage this year, and has been heavily utilized the past few weeks.
+He's averaging 15.7 carries and 92.3 yards per game over his last three outings.
+SportsLine's model projects that he'll have 79.3 yards against the Ravens on 'Thursday Night Football.'
+Combine picks for a parlay on Boom Fantasy for a potential payout of around 4.4x.

 With football season now rolling, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Boom Fantasy.